kangyuzhe666/ZYNQ7010-7020_AD9363/README.md

 The pluto-sdr firmware transplantation work is all done, flashing the firmware without hacking the system, the default is AD9364.

-Regarding to the BOM cost, ZYNQ7010/ZYN17020 and AD9363 cost about 150-200 RMB with the disassembled chip.
-The use of brand-new chips does not have bargaining power due to the small number of BOM costs around 1,000 RMB.

 #### 1. Hardware solution